kjolley/BIGSdb_documentation/rest.rst

 **Optional parameters:**

-* alleles_added_after [date] - Include only loci with alleles added after specified date (ISO 8601 format).
+* alleles_added_after [date] - Include only loci with alleles added after (but not on) specified date (ISO 8601 format).
 Only recognized in sequence definition databases.
+* alleles_added_reldate [integer] - Include only loci with alleles added within the specified number of days.
+Only recognized in sequence definition databases.
 * alleles_updated_after [date] - Include only loci with alleles last modified after specified date (ISO 8601 format).
+Only recognized in sequence definition databases.
+* alleles_updated_reldate [integer] - Include only loci with alleles last modified within the specified number of days.
 Only recognized in sequence definition databases.

 **Example request URI:** https://rest.pubmlst.org/db/pubmlst_neisseria_seqdef/schemes/1/loci